Vishnu01110110/11785-project-V2/README.md

  How to run
 1) Download v1-5-pruned-emaonly.ckpt from https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main add it to data
 2) download all requirments from requirements.txt
-3) run demo.ipynb for seeing reults
+3) run demo for results